Competitions - why they help your teen build skills - and deadlines for entry

 Inspiring ways for your teen to stand out from others

-If you’d like to know how your teen can build their character, develop skills, stand out from others and improve their chances of success at interviews, all while doing things they enjoy, read our suggestions in The Parents’ Guide to Developing Skills and Character.
+If you’d like to know how your teen can build their character, develop skills, stand out from others and improve their chances at interviews, all while doing things they enjoy, read our suggestions in The Parents’ Guide to Developing Skills and Character.
+It includes sections on:

-the most sought after skills and which hobbies help develop them
+the most sought-after skills and which hobbies help develop them

-Self-development and increasing confidence
+self-development and increasing confidence

-Getting work experience (including virtual placements)
+getting work experience (including virtual placements)

-Benefits of research and how to take a different approach
+the benefits of research and how to take a different approach

-How different hobbies impact mental and physical health
+how different hobbies impact mental and physical health

 Comments